 Ireland’s nature and landscapes

 We already mentioned that the landscape of Ireland is one of our top reasons why you should have your elopement in Ireland.
 We love the whole of Ireland but the Western coast of the island is something special.
 We shoot a lot of elopements in Croatia and most of them have the sea as the backdrop for the ceremony.
-But the Atlantic that washes upon the Western part of Ireland is something completely different.
+But the Atlantic that washes up on the Western part of Ireland is completely different.
 It has the raw power of an untamed ocean and it can’t be compared with other seas.

-Ireland has a bit of darker and more moody weather, a lot of rain.
+Ireland has a bit of darker and more moody weather and a lot of rain.
 Somebody might not like this but in terms of photography, it’s perfect.
 Yes, a little bit of a golden hour glow is great if you catch it, but overcast usually means that you can have a good and consistent light condition throughout the day.
 That means you can organize your elopement in Ireland at any time and not only during the sunset hours like in some southern countries.

 Ireland is at its busiest during the summer months of July and August.
 It’s also the warmest part of the year with temperatures being around 20 degrees Celsius during the day.
 You could say that the summer is the perfect time to visit Ireland considering the temperatures.
 On the other hand, you want the famous locations to be as less crowded as possible, just to get the best experience possible.
 Also, empty locations are perfect when talking about an elopement in Ireland.
 You don’t want people to walk around you during your ceremony.

 Having all this in mind, the best time to visit Ireland would be the months of April, May, June, and September.
 Even October is a good choice.
 This way you still get pretty good weather but avoid crowds.
-Regarding the weather, you can always expect a little bit of rain in Ireland since the rain is almost a trademark of this country.
+Regarding the weather, you can always expect a little bit of rain in Ireland since rain is almost a trademark of this country.

 Ireland weather: what kind of clothes and equipment to bring for your elopement in Ireland